ShaunCurtis/Blazor.ExploreRendering/Documents/Going-For-Broke.md

 ### Adding the RenderState to the Solution

-*RenderState* is a Nuget package that provides some infrastructure to log and display the render mode of components.
+The *RenderState* Nuget package provides some simple infrastructure to log and display the render mode of components.
 See [Blazr.RenderState Repo on GitHub](https://github.com/ShaunCurtis/Blazr.RenderState)

 Add the following Nuget packages to the projects: